The Insolvency Review: Saudi Arabia

 From our review of the published bankruptcy case law can draw certain principles such as:

-- the court rejected the bankruptcy application when found that the origin of the debts was not related to the main business of the applicant but rather personal debts;
+- the court rejects the bankruptcy application when it is found that the origin of the debts was not related to the main business of the applicant but rather personal debts;

-- to refrain the management of the bankrupted company and give the bankruptcy trustee full authority over the company;
+- to constrain the management of the bankrupted company and give the bankruptcy trustee full authority over the company;

 - to reject the bankruptcy applications if the debtor's application does not meet the minimum requirement under the law and the implementing regulations; and

-The number of the announced bankruptcy application published by the bankruptcy committee has increased in 2019 and the first half of 2020.
-The number of bankruptcy cases pending in commercial courts since the beginning of the 2019 has reached nearly 500; however, only 244 applications have been approved so far.
-The sources of the Ministry of Justice announced that the Commercial Court in Riyadh accounted for 73.6 per cent of the total of these cases with 368 cases, followed by the Commercial Court in Jeddah with 75 cases, then the Commercial Court in Dammam with 54 cases.
+As previously mentioned, the number of the announced bankruptcy application published by the bankruptcy committee has increased in 2021.
+While the number of bankruptcy cases pending in commercial courts since the beginning of 2019 has been consistently rising, in 2020 sources of the Ministry of Justice announced that the Commercial Court in Riyadh accounted for 73.6 per cent of the total of these cases with 368 cases, followed by the Commercial Court in Jeddah with 75 cases, then the Commercial Court in Dammam with 54 cases.

-We anticipate that insolvency activity will increase during 2020 given the financial hardship presented by the pandemic.
+As anticipated, insolvency activity has increased during 2020 and throughout 2021 given the financial hardship presented by the pandemic.
 The new Bankruptcy Law will provide the projected influx of bankruptcy filers with a broader option of procedures in addition to liquidation.

 The economic impact has primarily been attributed to low oil prices and lockdown measures that have disrupted economic sectors and tourism.
 The companies that are most likely to file for insolvency or bankruptcy proceedings will be those in the construction and building, real estate, health and medication, car and food industries.

 Since the new Law and its Implementing Regulations have replaced the old laws that governed bankruptcy, it is unlikely that there will be any further legislative development in the coming year.
-However, we might see directives or increased consistency from the Bankruptcy Committee to deal with the areas of of uncertainty uncovered over the last year as well as any new developments or situations not provided for under the Law.
+However, we might see directives or increased consistency from the Bankruptcy Committee to deal with the areas of uncertainty uncovered over the past few years as well as any new developments or situations not provided for under the Law.

 1 Adli Hammad is a partner at Hammad & Al-Mehdar Law Firm.